 Admissions Drug Screen Process

-Upon initial, conditional acceptance, The PharmCAS vendor will send an e-mail notification with instructions on how to inititate and complete the drug screening process, and to obtain consent for a drug screening report to be procured.
+Upon initial, conditional acceptance, the PharmCAS vendor will send an e-mail notification with instructions on how to initiate and complete the drug screening process, and to obtain consent for a drug screening report to be procured.
 Questions regarding this should be directed to PharmCAS vendor, currently Certiphi Screening, Inc. (www.certiphi.com) NOT to the College.
 Once consent has been provided, the PharmCAS vendor will conduct a drug screening and produce a report.
 Failure to provide consent may result in failing to meet the college admissions requirements.
 Applicants are responsible for additional fees associated with the screening.

 Results of the drug screen are available to the applicant by the vendor (Certiphi Screening, Inc.).
 The vendor provides the applicant an opportunity to contest the accuracy of the report within a specified time frame.
 After the specified time has elapsed, the report procured will be made available to the Office of Student and Professional Affairs by the vendor.
 Results from a company other than the PharmCAS vendor will not be accepted.

-Any undesirable finding from the drug screen will be flagged by Certiphi Screening and will be reviewed on an individual basis by members of the Office of Student and Professional Affairs, and may be shared with the Criminal Background Check and Drug Screening Review Committee, Assistant Dean of Academic and Student Affairs, or other designated individuals.
+Any undesirable finding from the drug screen will be flagged by Certiphi Screening and will be reviewed on an individual basis by members of the Office of Student and Professional Affairs, and may be shared with the Criminal Background Check and Drug Screening Review Committee, Associate Dean of Academic and Student Affairs, or other designated individuals.
 Undesirable finding(s) from drug screening may result in failing to meet the college admissions requirements.

 Review of Drug Screen Results